stanley-fork/rockbox-muos/docs/README.md

 #### Setting Database Scan Directory

 Would ***highly*** suggest setting database scan directory before scanning/building the database.
-Have `Database` highlighted, press and hold `A` button to pull up the database menu and scroll down and select the `Select directories to scan` option.
+Have `Database` highlighted, press `START` button to pull up the database menu and scroll down and select the `Select directories to scan` option.

 Press `A` to enter highlighted directories.
 Once you have you your main music folder highlighted, press `A` again until the folder icon turns into a "play" symbol.
-Press `DPAD LEFT` to exit and press `A` to save changes, then `A` again to initialize database.
+Press `B` to exit and press `A` to save changes, then `A` again to initialize database.

 When it finishes, restart Rockbox.